-The Integrated English Literacy and Civics Education (IELCE) program is solely funded through federal grant money and allocations are determined each year by the US Department of Education.
+The Integrated English Literacy and Civics Education (IELCE) program is solely funded through federal grant money and allocations are determined each year by the U.S. Department of Education.

 The Corrections Education and the Education of Other Institutionalized Individuals grant is funded exclusively with federal grant money.
-AFLEA mandates that 82.5 percent of funds be made available for grants, of which not more than 20 percent may be used to support correctional education.
+The Workforce Innovation and Opportunity Act (WIOA) (Public Law 113-128), Title II-Adult Education and Family Literacy Act (AEFLA) (34 CFR Part 463), mandates that 82.5 percent of funds be made available for grants, of which not more than 20 percent may be used to support correctional education.
+Correctional grants are funded at the base funding amount above but capped at the 20 percent as mandated.

-AAE programs are encouraged to provide GED testing services in their locations.
+AAE grant recipients are encouraged to provide GED testing services in their locations.
 Regulations governing GED testing are published and maintained through GED Testing Services and Pearson VUE.
 Federal WIOA funds and Alaska General Fund matching dollars may not be used to pay for GED testing or related administration.